GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 ----------|----
 -DS | DS address, case insensitive.
 -User | User Name, Separate each user with a comma, fuzzy matching and case insensitive.
--Role | Role Name, Separate each Role with a comma, fuzzy matching and case insensitive..
+-Role | Role Name, Separate each Role with a comma, fuzzy matching and case insensitive.

 Get all users or specific user